<function>

 Nanoseconds | ns | 10-9 |

 The distinction isn't merely to economize on words.
-Rather, it reflects that heap allocations are the ones that matter when it comes to performance: they involve a more complex memory management, which can significantly hinder performance.
+Rather, it reflects a fundamental reality of software performance: heap allocations are the ones that typically matter.
+They involve a more complex management process than the stack, which can introduce significant computational overhead.

 and @btime